jasancheg/js-design-patterns-into-practice/README.md

 > Some common Javascript patterns

+Design patterns are reusable solutions to commonly occurring problems in software design.
+They are both exciting and a fascinating topic to explore in any programming language.
+Design patterns also provide us a common vocabulary to describe solutions.
+This can be significantly simpler than describing syntax and semantics when we're attempting to convey a way of structuring a solution in code form to others.

+A design pattern is not a finished design that can be transformed directly into source or machine code.
+It is a description or template for how to solve a problem that can be used in many different situations.
+Patterns are formalized best practices that the programmer can use to solve common problems when designing an application or system.

 I created this course as part of a series of small tutorials taught in my workplace.
 The repository contains an code example of each of the design patterns discussed in the course "Common Javascript patterns"